-Key Rat Creative provides freelance writing services to professionals in a variety of fields, with niche expertise in dentistry, science, travel, nonprofit branding, and public relations.
-Our primary focus is creating engaging, useful blog content that is SEO friendly and relevant to the intended audience.
+Key Rat Creative provides boutique freelance writing services to professionals in a variety of fields, with niche expertise in dentistry, science, travel, nonprofit branding, and public relations.
+Our primary focus is creating engaging, useful blog and web content that is SEO friendly and relevant to the intended audience.
 There is an art to the idea generation and crafting process that leads to the kind of writing people actually enjoy reading.

 Founder & Owner